midnightmeshllc/Midnight.SOAP.SDK/README.md

 The roadmap for **Midnight.SOAP.SDK** includes:
 - Implement custom services for common combinations of other services.
 - Implement Aggregation services for reporting, analytics, and invoicing integrations.
+- Remove Serilog dependency and replace with Microsoft.Extensions.Logging for better compatibility with ASP.NET Core applications.
 - Implement additional features as requested by the community.
 - Enhance documentation with more examples and use cases.